Albanese government: New Zealand

+The Pacific

 On 29 August 2025, the Australian and Nauruan governments signed an agreement with Nauru agreeing to accept several formerly detained people without valid Australian visas to the islands in exchange for financial compensation of at least A$408 million.

 On 14 September 2025, the Australian and Papuan governments announced plans to sign a landmark defence treaty that would integrate the two countries' defence forces on 15 September, which would coincide with the 50th anniversary of Papua New Guinea's independence.
 This proposed agreement would allow Australians and Papuans to serve in each other's militaries, allowing Papuans to gain Australian citizenship.
 On 16 September, Albanese said that Australia would contribute funds to the construction of a new ministerial wing for the National Parliament of Papua New Guinea.
 By 18 September, the two governments had still not yet signed the defence treaty after Papuan Prime Minister James Marape's cabinet was unable to reach a quorum.
 Instead, the Australian and Papuan governments signed a communique and committed to signing the treaty within the following weeks.

 On 19 September, the Chinese Embassy in Papua New Guinea expressed concern that the Australian-Papuan defence treaty would affect Papua New Guinea's ability to conduct foreign relations with third parties.
 The Papua New Guinea cabinet subsequently approved the treaty on 2 October.
 Marape and Albanese signed the treaty in Canberra on 6 October 2025.

+On 29 June 2026, Albanese and Vanuatuan Prime Minister Jotham Napat signed a bilateral economic and security agreement known as the Nakamal Agreement barring the establishment of any foreign military base on the island state.

+On 6 July, Albanese and Fijian Prime Minister Sitiveni Rabuka signed a formal defence treaty known as the Ocean of Peace Alliance and an economic agreement known as the Vuvale Union that would see Australia invest A$1 billion into the Fijian economy and allow more Fijian citizens to come to Australia.
+These agreements were part of the Albanese government's efforts to combat Chinese influence in the Pacific region.
+In response to the Ocean of Peace Alliance, Chinese Foreign Ministry spokeswoman Mao Ning urged Australia to respect the independence of Pacific island nations and "to avoid targeting or harming the interests of any third parties".
+Hours after the Australian-Fijian defence treaty, the Chinese military tested a long-range ballistic missile in the Pacific Ocean, triggering protests from Australia, New Zealand and Japan.
+In response, Defence Minister Marles and Foreign Minister Wong expressed concern about any actions which undermined peace and stability in the Pacific region.